EnderIce2/rpc-bridge/docs/installation.md

 The script will add a LaunchAgent to your user, that will symlink the `$TMPDIR` directory to `/tmp/rpc-bridge/tmpdir`.

 !!! info "Note"
-    You will need to launch the `bridge.exe` file manually in Wine at least one time for it to register and launch automatically the next times.
+    You will need to launch the `bridge.exe` file manually in Wine at least once for it to register and launch automatically the next time.

 ## Run without installing the service